 It is important to set up a program budget in advance of any financial activity.
 Program Leaders should work with their school/college budget manager for this process.

 It is the goal of the Education Abroad Office (EAO) to assist faculty and staff leaders in developing high-quality international programs that offer a connection to our mission and values of professional formation, diversity and empowerment of leaders for a just and human world.
 Non-credit international programs, most often service projects, offer students a unique opportunity for international engagement through direct experience.
+Below is a brief overview of the planning and implementation process.

 *If a student participant will graduate prior to the start of the program, please consult with EAO regarding proper paperwork and procedures.